 Trades and Farm are designated safety glasses areas.
-Students / staff working in these areas must have their own safety glasses and must be worn at all times.
+Students/staff working in these areas must have their own safety glasses and must be worn at all times.

 Eye safety reminders are located around the room.
 It is obligatory for all students to wear a face shield or safety glasses when working with any powered machine (hand or fixed), hot metals or chemicals.
+When using an angle grinder, a face shield is required to be worn over safety glasses.

 Arc welding should only be carried out in an area screened from the rest of the class (this is a welding regulation).
-Anyone within a screened area must use a welding helmet or hand shield.
+Anyone within a screened area must use a welding helmet and safety glasses are to be worn under the helmet.
 Safety glasses or a clear visor should be worn when chipping slag from a weld.